ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/categories.md

 **Control Panel Location: `Content > Categories > New/Edit Category Group`**

-Access to this sections requires "Can edit category groups" permission to be set for member Role.
+Access to this sections requires "Can edit category groups" permission to be set for the users member Role.

 The category group form is broken out into 3 tabs: